Volk Han

 is a Russian retired mixed martial artist, professional wrestler, sambo wrestler and former military officer of Avar descent.
 Gamzatkhanov is better known by his ringname Volk Han (Волк-хан, ヴォルク・ハン) and is renowned for his technical mastery of sambo.

 Gamzatkhanov represented Russia on the Russian Fighting Network RINGS team with Fedor Emelianenko, Andrei Kopylov, Nikolai Zouev and Mikhail Ilyukhin.
 In the early 1990s Han opened his own martial arts academy, which taught a derivative of combat sambo with special emphasis on flying and spinning joint locks and compression locks applied to upper and lower extremities.

-During his tenure in RINGS, Han was considered the promotion's top foreign star and impacted the popularity of martial art Sambo's popularity in Japan.
+During his tenure in RINGS, Han was considered the promotion's top foreign star and impacted the popularity of martial art Sambo Japan.
 According to MMA ranking system portal Fight Matrix, Magomedkhan Gamzatkhanov was ranked the #10 Heavyweight of 1997.

 Sambo career

-Magomedkhan was born on April 15, 1961, in the village in the Anchik, Akhvakhsky District of the Dagestan Autonomous Soviet Socialist Republic.
+Magomedkhan was born on 15 April 1961, in the village in the Anchik, Akhvakhsky District of the Dagestan Autonomous Soviet Socialist Republic.
 He is of Karata ethnicity and was the third child in the family.

-Gamzatkhanov started training freestyle wrestling while at college.
+Gamzatkhanov started training Freestyle Wrestling while at boarding school.
 After learning in several teams, his friend Ahmed Sharipov introduced him to the five-time world champion Ali Aliyev, who accepted to train him.
 Under his tutelage, Gamzatkhanov won the Nalchik regional championship in 1979.
 He also won the USSR junior championship two years back to back, and placed fourth in the international Aliyev Cup.
-In 1981, upon beginning his two-year service in the USSR military, Han decided to leave wrestling for sambo, and was immediately scouted by Viktor Lysenko for his team in Tula.
+In 1981, upon beginning his two-year service in the USSR military, Han switched to Sambo, and was immediately scouted by Viktor Lysenko for his team in Tula.

 In 1984, Gamzatkhanov attended the Police Academy in Moscow.
 A year later, he competed in the USSR sambo championship and placed second after losing in the finals to the legendary Alexander Pushnitsa.
 However, he bounced back by winning the gold medal at the openweight division in 1985, as well as the first place in the USSR championships of 1987 and 1988.
 He also won the Kalinin international tournament, reserved to the highest practitioners of the sport.
 In 1991, Gamzatkhanov returned to the USSR championship, but he was again eliminated from the finals, this time by Murat Khasanov.

 The same year, he was scouted by Akira Maeda for his professional wrestling promotion Fighting Network RINGS, where he was given the ring name of Volk Han ("Volk" meaning "wolf" and "Han" being short for Magomedkhan).